RescueSocial/Victims_Cases_Film-Music-Arts/Perceptions Guides to Fixers/README.md

 What are Verbatim Transcriptions of Audios? https://audext.com/what-is-a-verbatim-transcription

-Did not want to implicate Artists to associated interested subjects - https://theaccidentalgangster.com<br>
+Did not want to Implicate Artists to associated interested subjects - https://theaccidentalgangster.com<br>
-"The Accidential Gangster" - Ori Spado - Hosted by Sally Colón, in Interview: https://www.youtube.com/watch?v=A-63tGhzDes
+"The Accidential Gangster" - Ori Spado - Hosted by Sally Colón, in Interview: https://www.youtube.com/watch?v=A-63tGhzDes<br>
+- Implication means going from A to C, without B.